GBLille/MassiveFold/README.md

 ## massivefold_plots: output representation

-MassiveFold plotting module can be used on a MassiveFold output to evaluate visually its predictions.
+MassiveFold plotting module can also be used on a MassiveFold output to evaluate visually its predictions.

 Here is an example of a basic command you can run:
 ```bash